janoglezcampos/PingMe/README.md

 Start walking around:
 -
-First of all, you need gns3, you can install it here and the IBS.gns3project, the router's firmware images should be included, but you can find them here too.
-Also wireshark is recomended, since it can be used natively in gns3 to analyze traffic, you can find it here.
+First of all, you need [gns3](https://www.gns3.com/software/download) and the file linked above.
+Also [wireshark](https://www.wireshark.org/download.html) is recomended, since it can be used natively in gns3 to analyze traffic.

 If this is your first time with gns3 and a project of this size, stay calm... btw go take a coffee, it takes its time to load and start, so don't panic if you don't see things doing things instantly.
 Gns3 has a client-server arquitecture, thats why you see popups trying to connect to a server in localhost.